nidragedd/udadsnd-p5-disaster_response_pipelines/README.md

 ### Global overview
 **TODO** + images

+As you can see in this picture, some of the **classes are under-represented, data is then imbalanced**.

 ### Imbalanced data: drawbacks
-In the given dataset, data is imbalanced.
-It means that some of the categories appears a lot whereas some others appears much less often.
-This is an issue in Machine Learning because we have too few examples to learn well and if our model often see the same value it will obviously 'learn' that and tend to predict this value.
+_"Data is imbalanced"_ means that some of the categories appears a lot whereas some others appears much less often. **This is an issue in Machine Learning** because we have too few examples to learn well and if our model often see the same value it will obviously 'learn' that and tend to predict this value.
 **That is why we have to wisely choose the performance metric!**.